JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-04-15-paligemma-2-mix.md

     plot_masks(processor, masks_list)
 ```

 Finally, the script includes an entry point that parses command-line arguments.
 Users can specify the image path, the prompt for the segmentation task, the model path, and the VAE checkpoint path.
-Once these are provided via argparse, the main function is invoked to start the processing pipeline.
+Once these are provided via `argparse`, the `main` function is invoked to start the processing pipeline.

 ```python
 if __name__ == "__main__":